JuliaKramek/flights-elt-medallion-pipeline/README.md

 # Dataset

-The dataset used in this project is available on Kaggle:
+The dataset used in this project is publicly available on Kaggle:

 https://www.kaggle.com/datasets/jayitabhattacharyya/hackerearth-arcenter-the-travelverse/data